SUMaC Student Working on Project

 An Interactive Experience

-When you come to SUMaC, you will learn and develop as a student, make new friends, and be challenged intellectually.
+When participants come to SUMaC, they will learn and develop as a student, make new friends, and be challenged intellectually.

 Explore Stanford's Campus